 The PSU legacy reporting environment was a disconnected collection of data and reports from multiple disparate sources, which caused inefficiencies and frequently generated inconsistent results.
 Daily enterprise resource planning (ERP) snapshots were provided in a data store, but data models had not been fully developed.
-Faculty and staff had locally-installed client software used to develop and store custom queries and reports.
+Faculty and staff had locally installed client software used to develop and store custom queries and reports.
 Data extracts were also loaded into numerous spreadsheets and other data manipulation tools, which often led to multiple versions of the information.
 Further, if the information did not feel right, it might be ignored in favor of anecdotal analysis or "gut feeling."
-Additionally, the required data didn't exist in a reportable format, or a local department convention or business process prevented data sharing.
+Additionally, the required data either just didn't exist in a reportable format or a local department convention or business process prevented data sharing.
+The University's goal was to improve its reporting environment in a manner that would address and correct all reporting issues.